UoS-SCCS/CompendiumDevice-Project/README.md

 A usage guide for the library is provided first, followed by breakdown of the various components of the library, the latter being of interest for further development.

 ## Usage
 The entry point for usage of the library is the Compendium class in `compendium.client`.
-The constructor for the Compendium class takes one optional argument `identity_store` of type CombinedIdentityStore.
+The constructor for the Compendium class takes one optional argument `identity_store` of type IdentityStore.
 By default this will be the system wide `KeyRingIdentityStore` shared by all applications.
-If an application wishes to have sole control over the identity store, and therefore its own dedicated identity keys, it should provide an instance of its own CombinedIdentityStore implementation, see [Data Storage](#DataStorage) below.
+If an application wishes to have sole control over the identity store, and therefore its own dedicated identity keys, it should provide an instance of its own IdentityStore implementation, see [Data Storage](#DataStorage) below.

 This class provides the following functions: